GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

 Once we identify the authenticator gaps, we can identify the primary use cases of our holistic strategy.
-There are five primary use cases where a phishing-resistant option can close gaps
+Four workforce identity use cases and one public identity use case identify where a phishing-resistant option can close those gaps.

 **Workforce Identity Use Case**